lukrzak/Fruit-recognizer/README.md

 # Fruit-recognizer
-App that recognizes fruit from image
+App that recognizes fruit from an image